 COVID-19: Frequently asked questions

-As concerns arise about the new strain of coronavirus that causes COVID-19, Geisinger is here to provide community members reliable answers to any questions they may have.
-On this page, you’ll find the latest updates and a list of frequently asked questions to help understand the facts about COVID-19.
+Having reliable information is key to staying safe from — and slowing the spread of — COVID-19.
+On this page, you’ll find the latest updates and a list of frequently asked questions to help you understand the facts about the virus.

 How is COVID-19 spread?

-Coronaviruses, including COVID-19, spread like most respiratory viruses, including the flu or a cold:
+The virus that causes COVID spreads like many respiratory viruses, including the flu or a cold:

 - Touching an object or surface with the virus on it, then touching your nose, mouth or eyes

 What symptoms should I be on the lookout for?

-Most people with COVID-19 will have minimal symptoms and will fully recover.
-However, so far, those with certain underlying health conditions and who are over age 60 are at a higher risk of infection and related complications.
+Most people have manageable symptoms and fully recover.
+Those with certain underlying health conditions and who are over age 60 are at a higher risk of infection and related complications.
 However, don’t assume that you’re safe from COVID or its complications if you’re young and healthy.
 Anyone can get very sick from the virus.

 What should I do if I have flu-like symptoms?

-If you’re having symptoms you think may be related to COVID-19, before you visit a doctor’s office, clinic or emergency room, use our self-screening tool or call your doctor or our 24/7 hotline at 570-284-3657 for care guidance or to talk with a nurse.
+If you’re having COVID symptoms, before you visit a doctor’s office, clinic or emergency room, use our self-screening tool or call your doctor for care guidance or to talk with a nurse.

 What can people do to prevent the spread of COVID-19?